huyhoang-mike/huyhoang-mike.github.io/README.md

 ### Projects

-* [Project 1]: A chatbot using natural language processing and machine learning
+* A chatbot using natural language processing and machine learning
-* [Project 2]: A computer vision system for object detection and tracking
+* A computer vision system for object detection and tracking
-* [Project 3]: A robotics project using machine learning and sensor integration
+* A robotics project using machine learning and sensor integration

 ### Contact